malmike/charts/README.md

 ### Underlying model

 Underneath these functions is a single Django model that holds all of the configuration options for each chart.
 This model contains information about the data types of each configuration option, as well as any defaults.
-Not all options are used on all of the charts, and some options are just for the internal operation of Visbox itself ('title', 'dataset', 'creator', 'created', and 'save_as_template.'
+Not all options are used on all of the charts, and some options are just for the internal operation of Visbox itself ('title', 'dataset', 'creator', 'created', and 'save_as_template').
 Please see below for the full model, and even further below for which charts use which options specifically.
 ```python
 title = models.CharField(null=True,blank=True,max_length=255)
 chart_type = models.CharField(max_length=255)